BelenVN/data-analyst-proyect-ABC-Corporation/README.md

 ### Fourth phase: A/B testing

-Statistical hypothesis testing to determine whether job satisfaction levels have a significant effect on employee turnover.
-This involved dividing employees into two groups based on satisfaction (e.g., high vs. low), comparing their turnover rates using A/B testing methods, and analyzing the effect size to assess the magnitude of the relationship.
+Statistical hypothesis testing to assess whether job satisfaction levels significantly influence employee turnover.
+The analysis included A/B testing by dividing employees into satisfaction-based groups and calculating the effect size of the difference in turnover rates.

 ### Fifth phase: DataBase